D-Z-2020/Party-Website/README.md

     ![Spotify_app-5](doc_images/Spotify_app-5.JPG)

     Guidance to get other backend enviroment variables
     1. `TOKEN_SECRET` is a random string to encode user password.
 You want to ensure they are long enough so your user information will not be easily hacked.
-One way to create it is to user the following statement in node.js.
+One way to create it is to use the following statement in node.js.
     ```bash
     require('crypto').randomBytes(64).toString('hex')
     ```